homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 the Lambs' Club at the luncheon hour and were beckoned to a corner table by an actor friend, Charley Speed.
-Charley had a guest, recognized at once by the newcomers as Henry Wild Osborne, fa- mous globe-trotter, raconteur and banquet-hall fixture.
+Charley had a guest, recognized at once by the newcomers as Henry Wild Osborne, famous globe-trotter, raconteur and banquet-hall fixture.

 "Sit down, boys," said Charley after he had introduced them to the celebrity.
 "I'm due at a house committee